-In 2021, we returned capital to our shareholders through dividends and share repurchases.
-These activities were funded primarily with cash flows from operations, however a portion of our fourth quarter 2020 acquisitions were funded by short-term commercial paper borrowings, which were repaid during 2021.
+In 2022, we returned capital to our shareholders through dividends and share repurchases.
+These activities were funded primarily with cash flows from operations.

-- In 2021, cash used for share repurchases was \$11.2 million. - Dividends paid on our Common Stock in 2021 were \$216.9 million.
+- In 2022, cash used for share repurchases was \$182.0 million. - Dividends paid on our Common Stock in 2022 were \$229.6 million.

 We also require cash outlays to fund our operations, capital expenditures, and working capital requirements to accommodate anticipated levels of business activity, as well as our rate of cash dividends and potential future acquisitions.
 We have contractual obligations for long-term debt, operating leases, purchase obligations, and certain other long-term liabilities, including defined benefit retirement obligations and other benefits.
 Refer to Note 13 - Debt and Note 24 - Leases in the Notes to the Consolidated Financial Statements for further details on anticipated cash outflows.
-As a result of the TCJA, we also have an obligation to fund, by annual installments through 2025, the Company's liability for the transition tax on the deemed repatriation of foreign earnings.
-Contractual purchase obligations for years subsequent to December 31, 2021 include \$630.7 million in 2022.
-Contractual purchase obligations beyond 2022 are not significant.
+As a result of the Tax Cuts and Jobs Act ("TCJA"), we also have an obligation to fund, by annual installments through 2025, the Company's liability for the transition tax on the deemed repatriation of foreign earnings.
+Contractual purchase obligations for years subsequent to December 31, 2022 include approximately, \$590 million in 2023.
+Contractual purchase obligations beyond 2023 are not significant.

 Our purchase obligations include amounts committed under legally enforceable contracts or purchase orders for goods and services with defined terms as to price, quantity, delivery and termination liability.
 These obligations primarily consist of inventory purchases made in the normal course of business to meet operational requirements and commitments for equipment purchases.
-As of December 31, 2021, we have \$41.2 million of uncertain tax positions reflected in our Consolidated Balance Sheet.
-We are unable to make a reasonable estimate regarding the timing of settlement of these uncertain tax positions and, as a result, they have been excluded from the table.
+As of December 31, 2022, we have \$42.1 million of uncertain tax positions reflected in our Consolidated Balance Sheet.
+We are unable to make a reasonable estimate regarding the timing of settlement of these uncertain tax positions and, as a result, they have been excluded from the disclosure.
 See Note 14 - Income Taxes in the Notes to Consolidated Financial Statements.